rtm516/GeyserMC-wiki/Fixing-'Unable-to-Connect-to-World'.md

 ## I'm using a hosting provider or VPS!

-Please read [this page on supporting hosting providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) to see if there are extra configuration steps required for your hosting or server provider.
+Please read [this page on supported hosting providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) to see if there are extra configuration steps required for your hosting or server provider.

 ## Port forwarding